makrai/notes/demszky-23-llm-psycho.md

   to reason about their outputs, so examining their black box with yet another black box explanation is hardly a reliable approach
 * recommendation
-  * future: more tools to make LLMs’ output interpretable to psychologists will be developed
+  * future: more tools to make LLMs’ output interpretable to psychologists
-    * newer models that more readily lend themselves to interpretation than
+    * newer models that more readily lend themselves to interpretation
-  * this stage: complementing LLMs with traditional lexical analysis to
+  * this stage: complementing LLMs with traditional lexical analysis
     * connect interpretable outputs to interpretable processes

 ## Using LLMs as a reproducible tool